1. What the Heck’s a Zipwhaa?

 Answer: Back when the earth was young, and Dave was in college, during one fit of boredom and desire to avoid studying for finals a streak of creativity was born.
 For no other reason than pure silliness and to do it, we all made a silly word that we called our own.
 Dave’s was Zipwhaa.
 Why?
 Who knows, he’s the strange one that designs the games so sometimes we just smile and nod a lot and make him feel like he’s normal.
 Years later at a convention when first showing off the very young prototype of “Management Material”, Dave was asked what his company name was.
-Without missing a beat he blurted out “Zipwhaa” and smiled in triumph and then promptly forgot about it for five years.
+Without missing a beat he blurted out “Zipwhaa” and smiled in triumph and then promptly forgot about it for two years.
 Then in 2000, Dave was pushed just hard enough to do something with the game that had been put to the side for so many years, and so “Zipwhaa” was once again reborn.
 This time though it was here to stay.
 Ever since, the company name has been turning heads and making people blink hard as if they were just “bonked” with a pillow case full of confusion.
 It’s a beautiful thing.

 3. How long has Management Material been out, and how was it first developed?
 Part I

 Answer: Management Material was first designed in 1997 by Dave Cook and his roommate Eric “Scooter” Life-Putnam.
 At the time Dave worked for a telecommunications company and “Scooter” worked at a law firm.
 Neither of them actually liked their jobs but they brought home a paycheck so life went on.
 One day Dave took a “Sanity Day” off of work and just crashed out on the couch, unable to cope with co-workers that he saw constantly avoiding and passing off their work to other people.
 It was actually a wonder that any work at all was completed with this amazing, and yet quite disturbing practice.
-To Dave’s surprise while he sat on the couch, “Scooter” came out of he bedroom and announced that he also couldn’t cope with his co-workers for the exact same reasons as Dave.
+To Dave’s surprise while he sat on the couch, “Scooter” came out of his bedroom and announced that he also couldn’t cope with his co-workers for the exact same reasons as Dave.

 The two of them laughed for a bit and in jest, Dave mentioned to “Scooter” that there should be a game where you try to avoid doing work.
 For a moment they both passed off the thought of a game as a passing joke until Dave thought about it for a second time and then looked at “Scoot” and said…”No really…write this down….”
 Two hours later the very first raw and rough Management Material game was born.
 It was so rough that it wasn’t even called Management Material at that time.
 Instead, the two of them thought they were very clever with the simple name of “Promotion”.
 It seemed good at the time.
 There was no artwork, or fun quotes from the characters.

 All that made up that first deck was some small sheets of blue and gray construction paper with the name of the card and the point value for it.
-A few weeks later, Dave and “Scoot” took the game to a friends party and played it with other people for the first time.
+A few weeks later, Dave and “Scoot” took the game to a friend’s party and played it with other people for the first time.
 It’s true intention for that particular night was that of a simple beer drinking game.
 The idea was that you would drink as many points as you took in projects.

-Well, Dave and “Scoot” quickly realized before it was too late that they were too old to drink that much at a party anymore so they just played to have fun.
+Well, Dave and “Scoot” quickly realized before it was too late that they were too old to drink that much at a party anymore, so they just played to have fun.
 Gradually more and more people started to play the game.
-7 1/2 hours later, everyone was too tired to play anymore and Dave and Scoot were having a very hard time believing what they had just watched.
+7 1/2 hours later, everyone was too tired to play anymore, and Dave and Scoot were having a very hard time believing what they had just watched.
 During that night, new cards were designed and even the name changed to Management Material” that you see today.

 4. How long has Management Material been out, and how was it first developed?
 Part II